Thanks for stopping by!

 If you only want to commission a sketch, just pay in full up front.

-Make sure you sent the money as "Personal Payment", not "Online Purchase".
+Make sure you sent the money as "Personal Payment", not "Online Purchase" (Unless you are from India or really wants PayPal to deduct fees from your money).

 If you commissioned a fully-rendered artwork with detailed background, it may take up to 4-5 days, counted from your approval of the sketch.
 If it's really damn complicated, it'll probably took a week.